Hi José, tell us your story?

 'We found out that members who regularly attend group fitness classes (12+ per month) stay three times longer than others'

-,while members who mainly (or only) do group fitness classes stay twice as long.
+while members who attend less regularly but mainly (or only) do group fitness classes stay twice as long.
 For each new member marketing campaign we run we measure membership lifespan, attrition and the percentage of clients still active and we consistently see that members who leave the quickest are those who use our club less and also attend fewer group fitness classes.

 How do you take these findings and convert the insights into practical actions?